Hossanadev/url-shortener/README.md

 # URL-Shortener
-This website helps you to shorten your URL, lists all shortened URLs in a table format and also displays the number of clicks on each URL.
+The URL Shortener project is a web-based application that allows users to shorten long URLs, making them more manageable and easier to share.
+It provides a user-friendly interface to generate and manage shortened URLs efficiently.
+The key features of the URL Shortener project include URL shortening, listing of shortened URLs, and tracking the number of clicks on each URL.